Understanding Contact Center Fundamentals

 Registration Fees

-The per student registration fee for public training and certification program is $1,795 and includes:
+The per student registration fee for this training program is $2,495 and includes:

 • All training materials